 EDITOR RATING: 3.4/5

 Intex is one of the biggest pool product manufacturers and is best known for their above ground pools.
-Naturally, they created some pool covers for their pools so it's one of the best above ground pool covers for Intex pools.
+Naturally, they created some pool covers for their pools so they are top-rated covers for Intex pools.

 While this swimming pool cover is specifically made for their brand of Intex Metal Frame Pools 15 feet, it will also work with other brands of pools and even inflatables that have a 15 foot diameter or less.
 Don't purchase it even if you have a 16 diameter foot pool.